kworr/bmake-ssh-ca/README.md

 Please choose a good password, I beg you.
 Also please don't share the contents of directory anywhere.
 Even better, move it to some flash drive and keep it offline, preferrably in 2 copies.

+## Periodic checks

+You can add this to your crontab to make periodic checks for expiring
+certificates:

+    @weekly make check -C /path/to/your/folder

+It will only generate some output if there are some keys expiring soon.